lix-project/lix/doc/manual/src/command-ref/opt-common.md

   - `0` “Errors only”

-    Only print messages explaining why the Nix invocation failed.
+    Only print messages explaining why the Lix invocation failed.

   - `1` “Informational”

-    Print *useful* messages about what Nix is doing.
+    Print *useful* messages about what Lix is doing.
     This is the default.

   - `2` “Talkative”